subhajit104/SplitWise-App-LLD/README.md

 - There can be an option to simplify expenses.
 When simplify expenses is turned on (is true), the balances should get simplified.
 Ex: ‘User1 owes 250 to User2 and User2 owes 200 to User3’ should simplify to ‘User1 owes 50 to User2 and 200 to User3’.

+# Approach
-There could be different ways to design a solution for this.
+1. There could be different ways to design a solution for this.
 I’ll mention how I would have approached it during an actual interview.

-Let’s dissect the problem statement to determine how to design a good solution for it.
+1. Let’s dissect the problem statement to determine how to design a good solution for it.

 The gist of the problem statement is that we need to create an expense sharing application.
 The application will have multiple users, an option to add expenses (EQUAL, EXACT or PERCENT) and an option to show balances (All or a specific user).